ArchiLabs Logo

 Automated dimensioning: Have the AI place dimensions on drawings based on rules.
 For example, “Dimension all exterior walls and grid lines on every plan” would result in consistent, perfectly placed dimension strings on each relevant view (EvolveLab Veras Alternatives: 3D Geometry Revit Plugins).
 It’s a huge time-saver and ensures uniform documentation standards.

-Consider this scenario: you’ve just used ArchiLabs to auto-generate all your interior elevation views for a set of rooms (saving you an afternoon of work).
+Consider this scenario: you’ve just used ArchiLabs Studio Mode to auto-generate all your interior elevation views for a set of rooms (saving you an afternoon of work).
 You’re reviewing the model and now want a nice rendered image of the lobby to include in a design report.
 Rather than exporting to another software, you ask ArchiLabs, “Give me a rendered view of the lobby with a warm evening ambiance.”
-The AI understands the request, uses the Revit view, and calls on ChatGPT 4o’s image generator to create the rendering.
+The AI understands the request, uses the design view, and calls on ChatGPT 4o's image generator to create the rendering.
 Within moments, an image pops up – perhaps it looks 80% right.
 You then type, “Make the pendant lights brighter and add reflections on the marble floor,” and the AI refines the image accordingly.
 In five minutes, you have a rendering that would rival a hour-long traditional render, seamlessly integrated into your workflow.

 Revit View to Photoreal Render Image

 AI Technology: Veras employs diffusion models (similar to Stable Diffusion) to generate images (EvolveLab Veras Alternatives: 3D Geometry Revit Plugins).
-ArchiLabs leverages OpenAI’s latest GPT-4o model for image generation, which uses an autoregressive approach informed by GPT-4’s language understanding (OpenAI Releases Improved Image Generation in GPT-4o - InfoQ).
+ArchiLabs Studio Mode leverages OpenAI's latest GPT-4o model for image generation, which uses an autoregressive approach informed by GPT-4's language understanding (OpenAI Releases Improved Image Generation in GPT-4o - InfoQ).
 In practical terms, GPT-4o tends to be better at following detailed prompts and integrating conversational context (like remembering project specifics you’ve discussed).
 It can also handle multi-turn dialogues for refining an image, which is not something Veras was built to do.
-This could lead to more precisely controlled renderings when using ArchiLabs, since you can tweak the output through dialogue.
+This could lead to more precisely controlled renderings when using ArchiLabs Studio Mode, since you can tweak the output through dialogue.

-The Future of AI-Powered Revit Workflows
+The Future of AI-Powered Design Workflows

 For BIM managers, this means a huge opportunity to streamline processes and elevate the role of their team.
 Instead of spending late nights on view setup or chasing missing annotations, the team can delegate those tasks to the AI and focus on higher-level coordination, quality, and design improvement.
 For architects and designers, it’s like having an ever-present intern who can not only draw but also render – instantly visualizing design changes and handling the tedious updates, so you can iterate more freely.
 The ROI of AI in architecture becomes clear when you consider how much more creative and productive a skilled professional can be when the grunt work is offloaded.